 The maximum stocking density of our pigs is 20 pigs/acre.
 This allows each pig nearly 2200 ft2.
 Consider the commercial average is 6.8 ft2.
 This means that in the space we provide just one pig, the average commercial farm would raise 320 pigs!
 Now that’s Hog Heaven!

 We personally formulate our pig feed.
-Our feed consists of oats, wheat, barley, triticale, and alfalfa.
+Our feed consists of oats, wheat, barley, triticale, and grass.
 In fact the small grains we use as opposed to the traditional corn/soy pig feed produces a beautiful fat that is firm and white.
 This is part of the secret to our Farm Fresh Lard.
 All of our feed is GMO free.
 Our feed contains no animal by products, no medication/antibiotics, and no GMO products.
 We do not feed our pigs any bread, donuts, or other garbage that ruins meat quality.

 As a family we love raising pigs.
 We cherish the opportunity to work together.
 We believe that pigs and other farm animals are provided to us by our Creator for our benefit.
 Since each animal will ultimately be killed to provide us with protein and nourishment, we believe it is our moral duty as stewards of the animals to provide them with a happy, comfortable life.